 Overnight stay in Galway

 The first stop today is the Museum of Country Life.
 Here you are introduced to the Irish way of life that has existed in this rugged and beautiful part of country since 1800s.
 The lunch stop shall be Strandhill, County Sligo.
 Visit W.B Yeat's final resting place in Drumcliff Abbey.
 The final stop is the portal tomb of Creevykeel.

 Day 3: Derry - Donegal - Belfast

 Begin today with an excellent in-depth walking tour of Derry's walls (1613.) and the well known Bogside district famed in the U2 song "Bloody Sunday" after the tragic events of January 1971.
 Onward to Grianan of Aileach a hilltop fort, 3000 years old with panoramic views.
 Glenveagh National Park, Ireland's premier National Park is the afternoon destination.
-Here you can enjoy nature with lakeside walks and a visit to Glenveagh Castle.
-Then it's onwards to Northern Ireland's capital, Belfast where you will be overnight for 2 nights.
+Here you can enjoy nature with lakeside walks, and a visit to Glenveagh Castle.
+Then it's onward to Northern Ireland's capital.

 Day 4: Derry - Giants Causeway - Belfast